 - Lettuce: cool weather crop; productive if you harvest as it grows

-- Carrots: one harvest; easy to grow IF you have loose, sandy, well-drained soil; excellent in container or raised bed gardening
+- Carrots: one harvest; easy to grow IF you have loose, sandy, well-drained soil; excellent in a container or raised bed gardening

 - Peas: productive all season long; many varieties to choose from; most are heat tolerant except cool weather varieties like sweet peas